svtcli/p3em/README.md

 ## Add your own energy meter
 Simply add your own executable or script, written in your favourite language, printing any running total of consumed energy, and lowest possible latency, following the example.
-Just run `p3em.sh` in your shell for visualising it.
+Just run `p3em.sh` and play with it in your shell for visual clarity.
-examples: (link Ivan's nvml timer).